Lande21/RolandeU.github.io/README.md

 And the progress i have made in ios mobile development

 Daily Notes
-Ivy🙌🏽❤️❤️❤️so so Thankful for GOD
+Ivy🙌🏽❤️❤️❤️so so Thankful for GOD, did RTC

 I HIT 1K COMMITS